RJT1990/RJT1990.github.io/_posts/2021-03-31-decouplinginml.md

 [^4]: [Bidirectional prefrontal-hippocampal interactions support context-guided memory - Eichenbaum et al](https://www.nature.com/articles/nn.4327)

-When animals solve a task, they must access their memory for information on how to solve it.
-Within neural circuitry, there is evidence for a bidirectional relationship between two areas of mammal brains relevant for problem solving: the hippocampus and the prefrontal cortex.
-The hippocampus' primary function is long-memory and memory consolidation; the prefrontal cortex's primary function is planning and decision-making (executive control).

-In the rat foraging example of Eichenbaum, rats are given a task of finding Froot Loops in flowerpots.
+Rats are given a task of finding Froot Loops in flowerpots.
 They have to learn in room A, cereal is hidden in a pot filled with purple plastic beads and smells sweet; and in room B, cereal is hidden in a pot with black paper shreds that smells spicy.
 The experimenters measured the neural activity of the prefrontal cortex and the hippocampus.
 Each region of the brain reacts as follows in the course of the task:

 - The prefrontal cortex fires in relation to cues that signal rewards - e.g. a pot that signals it may have Froot Loops.
 - The ventral hippocampus fires when the rat recognises the room it is in.